rcr-software/para-rover/README.md

 - Sensor data receiving in the gui backend I have right now
 - Make the rover echo back an acknoledgement for each packet it receives
     - The GUI should eventually show when communication is getting spotty.
-- Display GUI for that data (this will be assigned to Bhumika)
+- Display GUI for that data
-    - I need to make a synthetic data file for her to use to test the gui
 - Obstacle avoiding using the LIDAR.
 Keeton can handle this.
 - Staging protocol (in rocket, release, etc)
 - Backing up data in SD card